josh-aaron/adserver/README.md

 ## Project Setup & Verification Steps

 - Follow steps 1 - 6 below to build the app locally
-- Or, if you prefer to test on the cloud hosted app, please obtain the link that was email on Oct 20th, and skip to step 7.
+- Or, if you prefer to test on the cloud hosted app, please obtain the link that was emailed on Oct 20th, and skip to step 7.

 ### Core Requirements